Ransom-ISAC-Org/LOCKSTAR/XCTDH Crypto Heist - Parts 1 and 2/Readme.md

 Author: Ellis Stannard

-Contributors: François-Julien Alcaraz, Nick Smart, Yashraj Solanki, Joshua Penny, Michael Minarovic
+Contributors: François-Julien Alcaraz, Nick Smart, Yashraj Solanki, Joshua Penny, Michael Minarovic, Tammy Harper

 Please take care with analysing the payload samples.
 Ransom-ISAC is not responsible for any compromises, please analyse at your own risk.